nilac16/DoseCUDA/README.md

    ```
    python -m pip install .
    ```
+   You may have to [override the host compiler](#additional-notes-linux) if yours is not supported.

 5. **Verify the installation**:
    Run the test script to verify that DoseCUDA is installed correctly and working: